sfomuseum/go-sfomuseum-airports/README.md

 # go-sfomuseum-airports

-Tools for working with airports in a SFO Museum context.
+ Go package for working with airports, in a SFO Museum context.

 ## Install